The Christmas Maronite wedding of Jen & Joe in Athens Greece

 Various sweets and treats in ivory and pink tones were overwhelming the candy station and feasting our eyes.
 The Cocktail bar, the saxophonist, the twinkling lights, all created the utter celebratory atmosphere and foreshadowed a delirious party.
 The most mystical moment of the night, the first dance of Jen and Joe in a cloud of mist, under the floating snowflakes and with the lit Parthenon in the background was heart-winning.
 Like a scene from a romantic movie jumped into real life.

 Jen and Joe’s wedding was truly an inspiration.
-Their winter love celebration warms up the cold days in the Christmassy Athens.
+Their Christmas Maronite wedding celebration warms up the cold days in the festive Athens.

-For the Christmas weddings, we say a big “YES!”
+For Christmas weddings, we say a big “YES!”

 Interested in booking a wedding planner experienced in Lebanese Maronite weddings?
 Send us now an email by filling the contact form here.

 Special thanks to Eleni Dona wedding photographer in Greece, www.elenidona.com